Scope clarity

 Open shortlist-decision pageUse the vendor-comparison page when the team needs a cleaner shortlist after reviewing which proof actually fits the use case.

-Open pilot-readout pageUse the business-case page when the proof already looks credible but the team still needs stronger commercial logic before procurement or finance review.
+Open pilot-readout pageUse the business-case page when the proof already looks solid but the team still needs stronger commercial logic before procurement or finance review.

 Open business-case pageReturn to the resource hub when the team wants the broader buyer journey from first review through shortlist and rollout readiness.